OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-22.md

 ## 1 Kings 22:42

-Jehoshaphat was thirty-five years old when he became king, and he reigned in Jerusalem for twenty-five years.
+Jehoshaphat was thirty-five years old when he became king, and he ruled in Jerusalem for twenty-five years.
 His mother’s name was Azubah, daughter of Shilhi.

 ## 1 Kings 22:43